Last update: September 2021

 Incoming Freshmen and Transfer Students

 Assessments are taken after students have been admitted to TUJ.
-Students will be loaded into the testing system as soon as their admissions decisions are made, and will receive a notice via Temple email account.
+Students will be loaded into the testing system before their New Student Orientation and will receive a notification to their email.
 There will also be information displayed on the student's TUportal under "Next Steps."

 Current students may need to take or retake a placement assessment if there is a change in the student's program of study, the student's assessment results are more than two years old, or an advisor recommends an assessment to determine a suitable course placement.